MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ### No error is returned when elastic table data operations are grouped in a transaction

-Dataverse doesn't return an error when you group data operations by using the SDK [ExecuteTransactionRequest class](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) or a Web API `$batch` operation change set.
+Dataverse doesn't return an error when you group data operations by using the SDK [ExecuteTransactionRequest class](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) or a Web API `$batch` operation changeset.
 Although these data operations are completed, no transaction is applied.
 Because no transaction can be applied, these operations should fail and return an error.

 ### No x-ms-session-token value is returned for delete operations